anixd/project_collector/README.md

 ## `project_collector` collects selected project code in one Markdown file.

+No external dependencies, only the stdlib.
+So there's no need to create virtual env.

 The script accepts the following parameters:

 * Path to the logging directory (required)